odudex/krux_binaries/Android/README.md

 Vulnerabilities inherent in Android phones such as the OS, other apps and wireless connectivity make using any phone insecure.
 Krux app should NOT be used to manage savings or important keys and mnemonics.
 For that, a dedicated device is recommended.

 ## Versions
+Krux_23.08_BETA_15_Android_0.14
+- Better touch press response when in animated QRs
+- Refactoring and updates from main code

 Krux_23.07_BETA_12_Android_0.13
 - Bugfix on Nunchuk wallet import
 - Small UI changes